An Introduction

 Nestlings are generally identified as having few feathers and unable to walk, hop or flap its wings.

 Fledglings are typically fully feathered with a short tail and wings.
 They are able to walk, hop, flap and may attempt short flights.
-Typically a fledgling will spend 2-5 days on the ground while it is building its strength and learning to fly, and they are still being cared for by their parents even though you may not see them.

 In this video, a wildlife biologist provides a great idea for making a substitute nest.